 The generator can be started and stopped from either of two locations within the coach: at the driver's instrument panel; or at the systems Monitor Panel.
-In addition, the generator can also be started in the generator compartment.
+In addition, the generator can also be operated from the controller box in the generator compartment.

 To start the generator, push the Generator switch to the Start position and hold until the generator starts, as indicated by the generator On indicator light.
 Do not hold switch on for longer than 15 seconds at a time!
 If the generator does not start the first time, wait a minute and try again.
 Release the switch when the indicator light in the switch glows.
-The generator may be stopped at any time, from either of the two locations in the coach, or with the Start-Stop switch in the generator compartment, figure 4-7, by holding the switch to the Stop position until the generator stops (light in switch extinguishes).
+The generator may be stopped at any time, from either of the two locations in the coach, or with the Start-Stop switch in the generator compartment by holding the switch to the Stop position until the generator stops (light in switch extinguishes).

-Figure 4-7.
+Figure 4-8.
 Generator Tray

 It is not advisable to start the generator under a heavy load, expecially with the high current demands made by the air conditioners.
 This may cause hard starting and possible damage to the generator electrical system.
-It is a good practice to remember to set the Main Selector switch to Off (figure 4-4) before turning on the generator so there will be no electrical load on the line.
+It is a good practice to remember to set the Main Selector switch to Off (figure 4-5) before turning on the generator so there will be no electrical load on the line.
 Also, remember to set the selector switch to Gen position when the generator is being used; and to reset the switch to either Off or Shore position, as appropriate.

-The generator is housed within a hydraulically-operated extendable tray which is normally locked into place by a hand-latch located underside, figure 4-7.
-To open, unlock the latch and extend the tray outward by operating the Out-In Gen. Tray switch in the front outer pilot's side compartment, figure 4-8.
-If the ignition switch is turned On while the generator tray is still in the extended position, or if the tray is not locked properly, the Digitell unit will continuously announce - Secure door on APU.
+The generator is housed within a hydraulically-operated extendable tray which is normally locked into place by a hand-latch located underside, figure 4-8.
+To open, unlock the latch by moving to the right of the central (locked) position and extend the tray outward by operating the Out-In Gen. Tray switch in the front outer pilot's side compartment, figure 4-9.

+If the ignition switch is turned On while the generator tray is still in the extended position, or if the tray is not locked properly, a warning indicator on the dash will light (figure 2-2, Item 38), and the Digitell unit will continuously announce - Secure door on APU.

-Figure 4-8.
+Figure 4-9.
 Front Pilot's Side Compartment